COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/data-analysis.md

 #### Reliability Analysis

 Reliability analysis is mainly used to examine the stability and consistency of the results measured by the scale in the questionnaire, that is, to test whether the scale samples in the questionnaire are reliable and credible.
 The scale question type is the option of the question, which is set according to the level of statement.
 For example, our love for mobile phones has changed from very fond of to dislike.
 The most famous scale in the scale is the Likert 5-level scale.
-The options of this scale are mainly divided into "strongly agree", "agree", "not sure", "disagree", "very disagree"” five answers, recorded as 5, 4, 3, 2, 1 respectively.
+The options of this scale are mainly divided into "strongly agree", "agree", "not sure", "disagree", "very disagree" five answers, recorded as 5, 4, 3, 2, 1 respectively.

-###### Input and Output
+##### Input and Output

 - Input: At least two or more quantitative variables or ordered fixed categories of variables, generally requiring data to be scale data
 - Output: Reliability of the reliability of the collection questionnaire scales